ThePhenomenon1/Machine-Learning-Music/README.md

 ![Machine Learning Certificate](https://user-images.githubusercontent.com/96743401/173188516-cbc43764-829c-44a3-969d-a4fdf2cb5dc9.png)
 # Machine-Learning-Music

-Machine Learning - a subset of Artificial Intelligence
+Machine Learning - a subset of Artificial Intelligence.

 We use it to build a music recommender algorithm.
 Then we persist the model with the joblib module.